 Since the underlying asset class here is equities, they should stay invested for a time horizon of at least five-seven years to garner good returns.
 Finally, it is true that ELSS comes with a bunch of benefits.
 That doesn’t mean that you must invest in it blindly.
 You should invest in it if it meets your investment objective, horizon, and the risk profile.

 Best Way to Invest in Tax Saving Funds

 It gives 2 options for investments.
 First through a lump sum and second through Systematic Investing Plan (SIP).
-You can either invest in small monthly installments called SIP or in one go called lump-sum investment.
+You can either invest in small monthly instalments called SIP or in one go called lump-sum investment.
 Tax planning investments are something that a taxpayer has to make every year.

 SIPs are advantageous in that respect.